burke-software/schooldriver/docs/index.rst

 Adding Students
 --------------------

+1. From Home, click on **Student** in the top navigation bar and click **Edit**.

 image 01

-1. From Home, click on **Student** in the top navigation bar and click **Edit**.
+2. On the top right, click the **+ Add student** button.

 image 02

-2. On the top right, click the **+ Add student** button.

-image03

 3. Enter the student’s Last Name, First Name, and Username, which are required fields, and any additional information including Birth Date, Student Contact, and Notes.
 Click the **Save** button at the bottom right to complete the input of student information.

+image 03

 **Notes**